MODIFICATIONS AND ACCOMMODATIONS FOR FACULTY, STAFF AND GRADUATE ASSISTANTS AT GREATER RISK OF COVID-19

 - Having a mixed schedule of remote, face-to-face, hybrid teaching to reduce exposure

-- Requesting a larger room than minimum SDC
+- Requesting a larger room with greater social distancing

 - Requesting a classroom that allows for greater distancing between the instructor and the first row of students